MERLOT Reserve: Neural Script Knowledge through Vision and Language and Sound: Experiments

 \subsection{Finetuning on TVQA}

-We use TVQA \cite{lei2018tvqa} to evaluate our model's capacity to transfer to video understanding tasks when finetuned.
+Next, we use TVQA \cite{lei2018tvqa} to evaluate our model's capacity to transfer to multimodal video understanding tasks.
 In TVQA, models are given a video, a question, and five answer choices.
 The scenes come from American TV shows, and depict characters interacting with each other through dialogue -- which past work represents through subtitles.
-We will show that providing audio to \modelname~improves performance.

-\mparagraph{Audio-Subtitle Finetuning.} To evaluate how much audio can help for TVQA, we finetune \modelname~jointly between the `vision and subtitles' and `vision and audio' settings.
+\mparagraph{Audio-Subtitle Finetuning.} To evaluate how much audio can help for TVQA, we finetune \modelname~jointly between the `Subtitles' and `Audio' settings.
 Like on VCR, we consider one sequence per candidate: each contains video frame features, the question, the answer candidate, and a \masktoken~token (from where we pool a hidden representation).
 During training, each sequence is duplicated: we provide one sequence with \emph{subtitles} from the video, and for the other, we use \emph{audio}.
-This lets us train a single model, and then test how it will do \emph{given subtitles}, \emph{given audio}, or \emph{given both} (by averaging the two softmax predictions)
+This lets us train a single model, and then test how it will do \emph{given subtitles}, \emph{given audio}, or \emph{given both} (by averaging the two softmax predictions).

 \mparagraph{Results.} We show TVQA results in Table~\ref{tab:tvqatable}.
-Without audio so as to enable fair comparison, our \basemodel outperforms all prior work with a margin of 2.6\%.
-Audio performs even better than subtitles.
-And, combining subtitle-only and audio-only predictions performs best of all, improving over 4\% versus the prior state-of-the-art, MERLOT (and in turn over other models).
+With subtitles and video frames alone, our \basemodel outperforms all prior work by over 3\%.
+Combining subtitle-only and audio-only predictions performs even better, improving over 4\% versus the prior state-of-the-art, MERLOT (and in turn over other models).
 The same pattern holds (with additional performance gains) as model size increases: \largemodel~improves over prior work by \textbf{7.6\%}.